hechoendrupal/drupal-console-book/hu/commands/generate-entity-config.md

 ## Rendelkezésre álló beállítások
 Beállítás | Részletek
 -------|-------------
---module | A modul neve.
+--module | The Module name.
---entity-class | A konfigurációs entitás osztálya --entity-name | A konfigurációs entitás neve --base-path | A konfigurációs entitások útvonalainak alapútvonala --label | A felirat
---bundle-of | A tartalomentitások mezőkötegeként funkcionál
+--entity-class | The config entity class
+--entity-name | The config entity name
+--base-path | The base-path for the config entity routes --label | The label
+--bundle-of | Acts as bundle for content entities